Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Sandwich the zipper in the seam allowance and pin carefully down the rest of the seam, with the zipper tail out of the way.

 - Replace your foot with a regular zipper foot.
 Starting about 1/4″ above the end of the zipper, slowly stitch forward then do a small back stitch.
 This is a tricky part as the zipper will try to pull away from the needle.
 Just stitch slowly as close to the zipper as you can, down the rest of the fabric.
+And make sure the zipper pull is out of the way.

 - And you’re done sewing an invisible zipper!
 Easy, right?